How To Get a Business Loan

 Compare small-business lenders

-There are three main types of lenders: online lenders, banks, credit unions, and the SBA.
+When it comes to getting a business loan, there are four types of lenders: online lenders, banks, credit unions, and the SBA.
 Online lenders offer small business loans and credit lines ranging from $1,000 to $5 million.

 The average annual percentage rate (APR) on these loans ranges from 6% to 99%, depending on the lender, loan type and amount, payback term duration, borrower credit history, and whether collateral is required.